florae123/taxi-simulator-lab/README.md

 2. Open the MessageHub Service, create one service credential (1) and copy the credential into the clipboard (4).
 ![02_Message_Hub_02](images/02_Message_Hub_02.jpg)

-3. Copy the credentials into the open the MessageHub node and press **OK**.
+3. Copy the credentials into the open MessageHub node and press **Done**.

 4. Press **Deploy** in the right upper corner of the Node-RED Editor page.